There is a reason why the pure in heart see God (Matthew 6) and probably, it’s not what you expect.

 In the great quest for intimacy that all mankind are encouraged to pursue there is something admirable for us to pursue, but it is set against much of what people, even leaders say, think or imagine.
 It actually is something that some people already have.

 In a frantic world that is enticed, snared, captured and enamoured by the deception of the idols of influence, charisma, finance and power there are some who know what is it is to know Christ and the power of His resurrection at work in their life.
 It’s more than words.
 The words are easy to say, difficult to prove.

 Such people know the Lord.
-They really know the Lord.
-They are not perfect and they make mistakes and certainly are open to all the Christian ‘put-downs’ of being ‘unteachable, undisciplined, self-sufficient or uncommitted’.
+They absolutely know the Lord.
+They are not perfect, and they make mistakes and certainly are open to all the Christian ‘put-downs’ of being ‘unteachable, undisciplined, self-sufficient or uncommitted’.

 We need to carefully, thoughtfully and honestly watch our own hearts as we pursue God, not quick to judge (we are so prone to get it wrong and then justify ourselves with harshness)and always, especially if we are in a place of leadership, be quick to encourage others to persevere in their pursuit of God.

 Why do the pure in heart see God?
 Most likely because it is not so much about our pursuit of Him – but His revelation and disclosure of Himself to us.
 When God said that if we seek Him we will find Him, it is not because of our great labour and intense commitment to seeking, searching, looking and desiring for the unknowable, untouchable, indiscernible – but because when we look for Him with a real sense of longing and inquisitiveness, He makes Himself known.
 To such people, God’s pure heart becomes theirs.